zerodevapp/aa-benchmark/README.md

 **Disclaimer** the numbers are obtained from local simulations.
 On-chain numbers might differ slightly.

+Since these are gas numbers, lower is better.

 |                  | Creation | Native transfer | ERC20 transfer | Total  |
 | ---------------- | -------- | --------------- | -------------- | ------ |
 | SimpleAccount    | 410061   | 97690           | 86754          | 594505 |